PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed dynamic crosshair spread not taking sliding into account

-- Fixed dyanmic crosshair still taking hip fire spread into account while using the point firing attachment and ADSing
+- Fixed dynamic crosshair still taking hip fire spread into account while using the point firing attachment and ADSing

 - Fixed dynamic crosshair still taking player velocity into account while crouching and sliding